What is MACRS and MACRS convention?

 MACRS cannot be used for intangible property, nor can it be used to depreciate:

-- Assets put into service prior to 1987 as well as some types of assets used in 1986;
+- Assets put into service prior to 1987 and some types of assets used in 1986

 MACRS convention determines the number of months for which you can claim depreciation during a partial year, either when you first placed the asset in service or when you disposed of it.